Divorce Lawyer Fairfax, VA

 Potential For Spousal Or Child Support

 In the state of Virginia, there may also be considerations for spousal support (alimony) or child support.
 The court determines these based on various factors, including income levels, the length of the marriage, and the needs of the children involved.
-While not direct costs of the divorce process itself, they are financial aspects that need to be considered.
+While not the direct costs of the divorce process itself, they are financial aspects that need to be considered.

 Understanding The Divorce Timeline